-We are currently running four DBT skills groups, one specifically for Intellectual disability which meets every Tuesday from 3:30pm to 4:30pm, one every Wednesday from 9:30am to 11:00am, one every Friday from 5:30pm to 7:00pm for adolescents, and one every Saturday from 1:00pm to 2:30pm.
+We are currently running four DBT skills groups: one specifically for Co-Occurring Disorders (i.e. substance use), which meets every Tuesday from 6:00pm to 7:00pm, We have two adults skills groups, meeting every Wednesday from 9:30am to 11:00am and every Saturday from 1:00pm to 2:30pm, and one adolescent group meeting every Tuesday from 4:30pm to 5:30pm.

-All of our groups are hosted by Amy Long, Psy.D, LPC. & Danny Montoya, MA.
+All of our groups are hosted by Amy Long, Psy.D, LPC. & Sharon Stroup, LMFT.

-Our two adults groups (Wed/Sat) focus more on the everyday struggles of work/life balance and how using these skills day to day can help people achieve better personal relationships as well as more fulfillment at work.
+Our two adults groups (Wed/Sat) focus more on how using these skills day to day can help people achieve better personal relationships, manage the everyday struggles of work/life balance, cope with overwhelming emotions such as depression and anxiety, and gain more fulfillment at work.

 We hope you will join us for one of these groups, and allow us to share our knowledge and love of DBT with you.